rowyang/KAS-pipe/README.md

 - python3

 # Installation
-Please make sure you have [miniconda3](https://docs.conda.io/en/latest/miniconda.html) or [anaconda3](https://www.anaconda.com/products/individual) environments in your server in order to use the provided shell script to install the dependencies.
+Please make sure you have conda([miniconda3](https://docs.conda.io/en/latest/miniconda.html) or [anaconda3](https://www.anaconda.com/products/individual)) environment in your Linux in order to install the dependencies of KAS-pipe.
 Or you can follow the user guide to accomplish the conda installation: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.

 ## Install KAS-pipe by cloning this repository
 ```Swift